-- 1½ cup semi-sweet chocolate chips
+- 1/2 cup white chocolate chips

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F.

 - Line a baking sheet with parchment paper and set aside.

 - In bowl of your stand mixer fitted with the paddle attachment mix together the butter and both sugars for 2 minutes until fluffy.

 - Whisk the oats into the flour mixture and then with the mixer on low speed, slowly add the flour mixture into the sugar mixture.

-- Place the frozen chocolate bars into the blender and pulse to grind.
-The chocolate should resemble small pebbles.
+- Place the frozen chocolate bars into the blender and pulse to grind (the chocolate should resemble small pebbles).

 - Using a large cookie scoop, scoop the dough onto the prepared baking sheet and bake for 10-12 minutes until the edges are lightly golden.

 - Allow the cookies to cool on the baking sheet for a few minutes and then transfer to a cooling rack.